Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Main theoretical results

 It is worth connecting the BLESS model to discrete Latent Tree Models \citep[LTMs;][]{choi2011learning, mourad2013survey}, which are popular tools in machine learning and have applications in phylogenetics in evolutionary biology.
-Some deep results about the geometry and statistical properties of LTMs are uncovered in \cite{zwiernik2012tree}, \cite{zwiernik2016semialg}, and \cite{shiers2016gltm}.
-Conceptually, the BLESS model is more general than LTMs because in the former, the latent variables can have entirely flexible and arbitrarily complex dependence structure according to the definition in Eq.~\eqref{eq-model} (also implied by the word ``clique'' in the name of the BLESS model).
-Namely, the BLESS model only requires the latent-to-observed graph to be a tree and the latent graph can be a general clique; in contrast, LTMs require the entire graph among all the latent and observed variables to be a tree.
-As a result, the identifiability and geometry of the BLESS model are more complicated than those of the LTMs.
-Geometry and identifiability of Bayesian networks with hidden variables have also been investigated in \cite{settimi2000geometry}, \cite{allman2015dag} and \cite{anandkumar2013bn}.
-But these works often either consider a small number of variables, or employ certain specific (rather than entirely flexible) assumptions on the dependence of latent variables.
+Deep results about the geometry and statistical properties of LTMs are uncovered in \cite{zwiernik2012tree}, \cite{zwiernik2016semialg}, and \cite{shiers2016gltm}.
+Conceptually, the BLESS model is more general than LTMs because in the former, the latent variables can have arbitrary dependencies according to the definition in Eq.~\eqref{eq-model}, \emph{including but not limited to} the case of a latent tree.
+In this sense, directly studying the identifiability and geometry of the BLESS model are more involved than LTMs.
+Geometry and identifiability of Bayesian networks with latent variables have also been investigated in \cite{settimi2000geometry} and \cite{allman2015dag}.
+But these above works often either consider a small number of variables, or employ certain specific assumptions on the dependence of latent variables.
+In contrast, {our results imply that various possible models for the latent variables can be considered, and our current conditions on $\G$ remain sufficient for identifying the latent variables' probability mass function $\nnu$.
+In such cases, whether those parameters underlying $\nnu$ in the more specialized model are identifiable can then be studied by assuming $\nnu$ is already identified and known.}

-Notably, in real-world applications in education and psychology, the aforementioned formulation of arbitrarily dependent latent variables has been widely employed in an emerging family of diagnostic models \citep[3.g.,][]{chen2015qmat, xu2018q, gu2021jmle, von2019handbook}.
-This is because the binary latent variables in those applications have semantic meanings such as specific skills or mental disorders, and it is usually unsuitable to restrict the dependence graph between these latent constructs to be a tree.
-Rather, the latent variables may exhibit quite rich dependencies because of the complicated cognitive processes underlying learning or behaviors.
-Being able to derive sharp identifiability results without assuming any specific dependence structure among latent variables shows the power of the general algebraic technique we employ in this work.